OHI-Science/OHI-website/README.md

 The `regionsDropdown` shortcode creates a dropdown with all of the OHI region names that are included in the `scores.csv` file.
 When a user selects one of the regions, then they are directed to the score page for that region.
 The `label` text option is optional.

+### `{{< gauge regionId="0" goalCode="ICO" >}}`

+The `gauge` shortcode renders a gauge visualization showing the score for the given region and given goal, for the most current year that is available in the `scores.csv` file.
+For the `regionId` property, use one of the numbers that are used to identify regions in `scores.csv`; use "0" for the global average.
+The `goalCode` property should similarly be set to one of the two to three digit letter codes used in `scores.csv`.

 ## Goal pages

 Goal and sub-goal pages, including goal index page, require more front-matter than other content pages.
 In addition to the "title", "name", and "bg_image" properties, goal pages use the properties "id", "icon", "description", and "color".
 These extra properties control how the OHI goal information is presented on the website, including creating the data visualizations.